gregtour/blog-posts/article1.md

 to every problem, and having a way to change things or reuse our efforts is always good.

-With that in mind, we will sort of gloss over what the fundamental mechanics of the 'Duck' language are at the atomic level.
+With that in mind, we will sort of gloss over what the fundamental mechanics of the _Duck language_ are at the atomic level.
 Instead, we will explore what the essence is.
 We want to discover the intention of the language itself.
 If we can get into the mind, the feng shui or the essential attitudes of the programming language, that would be enough.
 Still, programming languages are systems that we use to express ideas.
 And for any manner of communication to